 First, it is important to note that Singapore has the highest smartphone penetration in the world.
-Research shows that 7 in 10 Singaporeans use their mobile devices to network and socialize with other people on various social media platforms.
+Research on social media trends shows that 7 in 10 Singaporeans use their mobile devices to network and socialize with other people on various social media platforms.
 By 2022, there will be more than 3.93 active social network users in Singapore.

 - Facebook = 72%

 - Twitter = 6.97%

 - Instagram = 5.05%